unknown321/dynamite/webui/docs/docs.md

     5 - OVER THE FENCE - works, can be finished
     6 - WHERE DO THE BEES SLEEP? - works, but abort is broken, need to restore 00.dat 8 - OCCUPATION FORCES - works
-    13 - PITCH DARK - loads, partner may be invisible for a while after landing cutscene 14 - LINGUA FRANCA - loads, works?
+    13 - PITCH DARK - loads, partner may be invisible for a while after landing cutscene.
+Mission may abort for host (out of mission area) if second partner connects too late.
+    14 - LINGUA FRANCA - loads, works?
     15 - FOOTPRINTS OF PHANTOMS - loads, works?
     16 - TRAITORS’ CARAVAN - loads, works?